peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 * <code>IllegalArgumentException</code> - The parameter <code>index</code> is 0 or at
- least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+ least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid. .

 * <code>NullPointerException</code> - The key or value of <code>header</code> is
- null.
+ null. .

 ### SetHeader
-    public Message SetHeader​(int index, String name, String value) Sets the name and value of a header field by index. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method. </p>
+    public Message SetHeader​(int index, String name, String value) Sets the name and value of a header field by index. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**